dustinpfister/blog_posts/_posts/threejs-object3d.md

 ### 2.2 - Mesh objects are based off of object3d

+[Mesh objects](/2018/05/04/threejs-mesh/) are one or the major objects that I end up using all the time in a project that are based off of object3d as well.
+This is a kind of object where I must create a [buffer geometry](/2021/04/22/threejs-buffer-geometry/) of one kind or another and pass the as the first argument.
+After getting a geometry together there is also of course looking into the various options when it comes to [mesh materials](/2018/04/30/threejs-materials/) that are used to skin the geometry of the mesh object.

-Mesh objects are also based off of the obejct3d class, in this example I am once again using the position property of a mesh object to set the position.
+In this example I am once again using the position property of a mesh object to set the position.
 Also I am making use of the look at method to make it so that the mesh object always faces the origin of the scene object.

 ```js
 //-------- ----------